CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/06-scripted-actions-and-reimage.md

 1. Details page would appear as below.

    ![](media/c36.png)

+   >**Note**: Since Reimaging task takes around 20 - 30 minutes to complete.
+You can perform **Lab 11: Cost Estimator** as it is a independent lab.
+Once completing the Lab 11, You can revisit the step to continue this lab.

 1. Go back to **Host pools** ***(1)*** page, Select **Manage** ***(2)*** > **Installed apps** ***(3)*** from the drop-down next to manage option of AVD-HP-01 host pool.